 The Conrad N. Hilton Foundation is a family foundation established in 1944 by the man who started Hilton Hotels.
 They provide funds to nonprofit organizations working to improve the lives of disadvantaged and vulnerable people throughout the world.

-Council of Juvenile Correctional Administrators
+Council of Juvenile Justice Administrators

 The Council of Juvenile Correctional Administrators (CJCA) is a national non-profit organization, formed in 1994 to improve local juvenile correctional services, programs and practices so the youths within the systems succeed when they return to the community and to provide national leadership and leadership development for the individuals responsible for the systems.
 CJCA represents the youth correctional CEOs in 50 states, Puerto Rico and major metropolitan counties.